top of page

 Doctor Strange

-Surprisingly ambitious.
-FX limitations are assisted by the psychedelic editing & score.
-Jessica Walter of Arrested Development is the standout as Morgan Le Fay.
-Whitewashes Ancient One into Obi-Wan to bank on Star Wars.
-Ruined by terrible pacing.
+This was surprisingly ambitious.
+The limitations are helped by the psychedelic editing and score.
+Jessica Walter's Morgan Le Fay is the standout performance.
+It whitewashed Ancient One into an Obi-Wan to bank on Star Wars' popularity.
+It's ruined by terrible pacing.

 Premiere: Sep 6, 1978